Speed Of Organizational Decision Making:“I feel the need, the need for speed”

-Today’s post is centered around the speed that organizations move or in a larger organization the slow pace at which an organization moves or changes direction.
-Most large organizations change direction about as fast as an aircraft carrier can turn 90 degrees.
+Today’s post is centered around the speed at which companies move or for a larger organization the slow pace at which an organization moves or changes direction.
+Most large companies change direction about as fast as an aircraft carrier can turn 90 degrees.
 The hierarchy and decision-making processes make it a challenge.
-If you are a large company are you destined to always be slow in taking action or reacting to change.
+For example, if you are in a large company you are destined to always be slow in taking action or reacting to change.

-Can your organization redeploy talent quickly to meet a shift in the environment?
+Can your organization expect to redeploy talent quickly to meet a shift in the environment?

-Have you launched a new business or launched a product rapidly to meet demand?
+Have you launched a new business or product rapidly to meet demand?

-There are several methods that organizations can use to meet each one of these challenges:
+There are several methods that organizations can use to meet desired outcome of these challenges:

 Rapid Product Launch – The lean startup that was well described by Eric Ries illustrates how to first develop an MVP (Minimum Viable Product).
 The key to this is that these teams still will need the ability to decide what happens independent of a bureaucratic hierarchy.
 There needs to be leadership that will provide anchor points in the product development process.

 Improve Productivity – Lean VSM (Value Stream Map) and a solid kaizen (change for the better) plan will allow you to kaizen one week followed by having the new process in place.